Synthetify/synthetify-landing/src/blogPosts/new-collaterals.md

 * **$USDC**
 * **$SOL**

-In result, using our application will be even easier and will help our synthetic assets reach a broader range of customers.
+In result, using our application will be even easier and will help our synthetic assets reach a broader range of customers 🚀

 Newly added tokens have collateralization levels set at **30%** 🛡️
 (same as **$SNY**).